Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition

-\paragraph{Bi Unit-Invariant (BUI) singular values.} It is a bit harder to implement invariance under simultaneous multiplication by diagonal matrices on left and right.
+\paragraph{Bi Unit-Invariant (BUI) singular values.} It is a bit harder to implement invariance under simultaneous multiplication by diagonal matrices on the left and right.
 Nevertheless, such a construction was provided in \cite{uhlmann-main2}.
-It amounts to determining a pair of \emph{positive diagonal} matrices from $A$, denoted ${D}^{\mathrm{B_L}}(A)$ and ${D}^{\mathrm{B_R}}(A)$, and then the \emph{balanced matrix}
+It amounts to determining a pair of \emph{positive diagonal} matrices from $A$, denoted ${D}^{\mathrm{B_L}}(A) \in \mathbb{R}^{m\times m}_+$ and ${D}^{\mathrm{B_R}}(A) \in \mathbb{R}^{n\times n}_+$, and then forming the \emph{balanced matrix}

-A simple example of this construction for matrices $A$ of size 2 is given in Appendix \ref{sec:2x2matrix-derivation}, along with a code to compute these values for any general matrix.
-In general, the diagonals ${D}^{\mathrm{B_L}}$ and ${D}^{\mathrm{B_R}}$ are constructed so that both the \emph{row} and \emph{column} \emph{geometric means} of $|A^\mathrm{B}|$ are equal to $1$, with the geometric mean taken over the \emph{nonzero} entries.
+A simple example of this construction for matrices $A$ of size $2\times2$ with complex non-zero elements is given in Appendix~\ref{sec:2x2matrix-derivation}, along with a code to compute these values for any general matrix.
+In general, the diagonals ${D}^{\mathrm{B_L}}$ and ${D}^{\mathrm{B_R}}$ are constructed so that both the \emph{row} and \emph{column} \emph{geometric means} of $|A^\mathrm{B}|$ are equal to $1$, or equivalently the products are 1, with the geometric mean taken over the \emph{non-zero} entries.
 Concretely, this means that for every row $i$ and column $j$ which are not identically zero,

 When zero entries are present, we adopt precisely the scaling in \cite[Program II]{ROTHBLUM1992159} as mentioned in \cite{uhlmann-main2} applied to $|A|$, which yields positive diagonal $D^{\mathrm{B_L}}, D^{\mathrm{B_R}}$ and a balanced matrix satisfying \cref{eq:UI-balance}.
-If $A$ contains an all-zero row or column, these are removed prior to scaling and the corresponding diagonal entries are set to $1$ upon re-embedding; the subsequent BUI results then hold verbatim.\footnote{See \cite[Thm.~IV.2, Lem.~IV.3, Thm.~IV.4, and Appendix C]{uhlmann-main2}}
+If $A$ contains an all-zero row or column, these are removed prior to scaling and the corresponding diagonal entries are set to $1$ upon re-embedding; the subsequent BUI results then hold verbatim.\footnote{See \cite[Thm.~4.2, Lem.~4.3, Thm.~4.4, and Appendix C]{uhlmann-main2}}

-Now, the singular values of \( A^\mathrm{B} \), denoted \( \sigma(A^\mathrm{B}) \), are called the \textit{bi unit-invariant singular values} \( \sigma^\mathrm{B}(A) \) of the original matrix $A$
+Now, the singular values of \( A^\mathrm{B} \), denoted \( \sigma(A^\mathrm{B}) \), are called the \textit{bi unit-invariant singular values} \( \sigma^\mathrm{B}(A) \) of the original matrix $A$,

-Equivalently, these values arise on the diagonal of the matrix $\Sigma$ upon the \textit{bi unit-invariant singular value decomposition (BUISVD)}
+Equivalently, these values arise on the diagonal of the matrix $\Sigma_2$ upon the \textit{bi unit-invariant singular value decomposition (BUISVD)}

 These BUI singular values possess the invariance property

 for any \( D,D^\prime \in \mathcal{D} \), where again $\mathcal{D}$ is the space of complex non-singular diagonal matrices.